 Commencement exercises are a special experience that no graduate should miss.
 You are encouraged to participate in the commencement ceremony to celebrate your academic accomplishments.
 It is a time for you to receive well-deserved recognition for your hard work.
 For questions regarding graduation, please call 727-302-6884.

 Note: Be sure to apply for graduation by the deadline.
-Being part of the graduation exercise does not imply or suggest that all graduation requirements have been met.
+Being part of the graduation exercise does not imply or suggest you have met all graduation requirements.
 Graduation certification is made by Admissions and Records after final grades are posted.
 Immediately following your posting, your diploma will be mailed to you.
-This could take approximately 6 weeks.
+For spring and summer graduates, this takes about six weeks; for fall graduates, this could take up to eight weeks because of the college's winter break.

 Preparing to participate in graduation